oliviaAB/oab-website/content/blog/2024-08-20-setting-up-r-project/index.md

 -   it clones the repository to a directory of my choice (specified through the `destdir` argument)

--   it turns the cloned repository into an Rstudio project (by adding a `.Rproj` file in the root directory)
+-   it turns the cloned repository into an RStudio project (by adding a `.Rproj` file in the root directory)

 -   it creates/updates the `.gitignore` file to ignore some files